amberscript/api-docs/source/index.html.md

 # Introduction

-Welcome to AmberScript's Transcription API!
+Welcome to Amberscript's Transcription API

 We will provide you with an `API_KEY` required to access our endpoints.